rust-lang/rustc-dev-guide/src/stabilization_guide.md

 [srt]: ./stabilization_report_template.md

 The stabilization report is typically posted as the main comment on the stabilization PR (see the next section).
-If you'd like to develop the stabilization report incrementally, we recommend adding it to

 ## Stabilization PR for a language feature